pimcore/pimcore/README.md

 experience for editors.

 ## Preview and Demo
-![Pimcore Admin Interface Screenshot CMS](./doc/Development_Documentation/img/pimcore-screenshot-1.png)
-![Pimcore Admin Interface Screenshot DAM](./doc/Development_Documentation/img/pimcore-screenshot-2.png)
-![Pimcore Admin Interface Screenshot PIM/MDM](./doc/Development_Documentation/img/pimcore-screenshot-3.png)
+### Documents
+![Pimcore Admin Interface Screenshot CMS](./doc/Development_Documentation/img/pimcore-screenshot-1.png) The CMS part of Pimcore for managing unstructured content such as the pages of a website and its navigation.
+Physical HTML/CSS pages which are displayed in the browser.
+Documents can be filled with various content areas, which consist of predefined layout elements.
+Pimcore documents provide multi-lingual capabilities and powerful features for managing multiple websites at once.
+Full frontend flexibility enables a complete blend of content and commerce.
+### Digital Assets
+![Pimcore Admin Interface Screenshot DAM](./doc/Development_Documentation/img/pimcore-screenshot-2.png) Images, videos, PDF, Word/Excel documents and other files can be managed and organized into folders.
+Pimcore renders preview images for more than 200 file types.
+An integrated image editor is included.
+Facial recognition for focal points in images and support for VR/360° previews is integrated.
+Editors maintain images only once at the highest resolution in the system.
+The output formats for channels such as online shop, app, website, etc. are automatically created.
+### Data Objects
+![Pimcore Admin Interface Screenshot PIM/MDM](./doc/Development_Documentation/img/pimcore-screenshot-3.png) Predefined structured data, which is centrally managed and created either manually or automatically via the API.
+Used for products & attributes (MDM/PIM), customers (CDP), blog articles (WCM), orders (digital commerce), and so much more.
+Objects can be used to fill content areas and elements of a website, portal or app with data from one central source.
+Single source administration of data ensures a consistent, up-to-date digital customer experience with little effort.

 #### Basic Demo (CMS)
 _Admin-URL_: [https://demo-basic.pimcore.org/admin](https://demo-basic.pimcore.org/admin)